AstraZeneca

+AstraZeneca traces its earliest corporate history to 1913, when Astra AB was formed by a large group of doctors and apothecaries in Södertälje.
+Throughout the twentieth century, it grew into the largest pharmaceutical company in Sweden.
+Its British counterpart, Zeneca PLC was formed in 1993 when ICI divested its pharmaceuticals businesses; Astra AB and Zeneca PLC merged six years later, with the chosen headquarters in the United Kingdom.

-AstraZeneca has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+AstraZeneca's primary listing is on the London Stock Exchange and is a constituent of the FTSE 100 Index; it also has a secondary listing on Nasdaq Stockholm.
+It is also listed on the American Nasdaq and is a Nasdaq-100 company.
+AstraZeneca has one of the highest market capitalisations of pharmaceutical companies worldwide.

 History

 Astra AB was founded in 1913 in Södertälje, Sweden, by 400 doctors and apothecaries.
 In 1993 the British chemicals company ICI (established from four British chemical companies) demerged its pharmaceuticals businesses and its agrochemicals and specialities businesses, to form Zeneca Group PLC.
 Finally, in 1999 Astra and Zeneca Group merged to form AstraZeneca plc, with its headquarters in London.
 In 1999, AstraZeneca identified a new location for the company's US base, the "Fairfax-plus" site in North Wilmington, Delaware.

-2000–06
+2000–2006

-In 2002, its drug Iressa (gefitinib) was approved in Japan as monotherapy for non-small cell lung cancer.
+In September 2002, its drug Iressa (gefitinib) was approved in Japan as monotherapy for non-small cell lung cancer.
 On 3 January 2004 Dr Robert Nolan, a former director of AstraZeneca, formed the management team of ZI Medical.

-In 2005, the company acquired KuDOS Pharmaceuticals, a UK biotech company, for £120 million. and entered into an anti-cancer collaboration agreement with Astex It also announced that it had become a Diamond Member of the Pennsylvania Bio commerce organisation.
+In December 2005, the company acquired KuDOS Pharmaceuticals, a UK biotech company, for £120 million. and entered into an anti-cancer collaboration agreement with Astex.
+That same year, the firm also became a Diamond Member of the Pennsylvania Bio commerce organisation.

-In 2006, following a collaborative relationship begun in 2004, AstraZeneca acquired Cambridge Antibody Technology for £702 million.
+In May 2006, following a collaborative relationship begun in 2004, AstraZeneca acquired Cambridge Antibody Technology for £702 million.